inspec/inspec-habitat/docs/resources/habitat_service.md

 ## Properties

-Use [properties](https://www.inspec.io/docs/reference/glossary/#property) to create tests that compare an expected to value to the actual value.
+Use [properties](https://www.inspec.io/docs/reference/glossary/#property) to create tests that compare an expected value to the actual value.

 ### dependency_names

-Array of Strings.
+Array of strings.
 A list of the packages that this service depends on, in the form of `dep_origin/dep_name`.
 This property does not contain version information; see `dependency_ids` for that.

 Requires API connection; not available via CLI.